microtheta/nirvana/README.md

 A place to test and learn for mak

-To start with todo app clone the repo and run the following commands in your browser
+To start with todo app clone the repo and run the following commands in your browser<small>(Make sure you have installed nodejs ruby compass)</small>

 <i>bower install</i>